LaineEemil/Solita-Summer-2021/README.md

 ## How to run the code
-Things to type to console:
+Things to type to the console:
 1. npm install
 2. ng serve